RamvignesH-R/StockMarket-Insights-Web-Application/README.md

 1. Open the app.R file in RStudio.
 2. Click the "Run App" button in the RStudio interface

-## **Credits**
+### **Credits**
--Data Source: The dataset used in this application was obtained from Kaggle.
+- Data Source: The dataset used in this application was obtained from Kaggle.
--Developed By: Ramvignesh R, Karunaamruthan S S, Sutharsan C P
+- Developed By: Ramvignesh R, Karunaamruthan S S, Sutharsan C P